andstor/predator-prey-simulator/README.md

 2D view of the field.

 ## Credits
-The original project, foxes-and-rabbits-graph, was written by Michael Kölling and David J. Barnes.
+The original project, foxes-and-rabbits, was written by Michael Kölling and David J. Barnes.